AdamSobieski/Argumentation/Notes/Argumentation and Computing.md

 ## A Function Model

-Here is a function model utilizing that supporting model.
+Here is a function model utilizing the supporting model indicated above.

 ```cs
 public interface IExecutable : IGenerated<IFunction>